German tanks in World War II: Tiger II

 Even larger and heavier than the Tiger I, the Pzkpfw VIB Tiger II.
-It is also known under the informal name Königstiger (the German name for the "Bengal tiger"), often semi-literally translated as the King Tiger or Royal Tiger by Allied soldiers.
+It is also known under the informal name Königstiger (the German name for the "Bengal tiger"), often semi-literally translated as the 'King Tiger' or 'Royal Tiger' by Allied soldiers.
 It was the largest tank mass-produced by German forces during the war, and remains among the heaviest mass-produced tanks ever.
 Its 8.8 cm KwK 43 could knock out virtually every Allied tank, while its sloped armor was thick enough to defeat most Allied guns (excluding hollow charge weapons).
 However, the Tiger II suffered from multiple mechanical problems due to its rushed development and excessive weight.
 It was named after the Tiger but it was a combination of innovations learned from the Panther and Tiger I.

 Löwe

-Number built—0

-Even larger and heavier was the Super-heavy tank Löwe.
+Even larger and heavier was the super-heavy tank Löwe.
 It translates to "Lion" in German.
 It remained on blueprints and was cancelled in favor of the heavier Maus.